Sakura-IT/SonnetAmiga/README.md

 We, the developers, are officially stating that all code interacting with Mediator boards was developed without access to the official Mediator SDK.
 This project is not endorsed by ELBOX in any way.

+We are not responsible for any damages as a result of hardware modifications you performed needed to get the Sonnet working in your system and neither for making your system work with a Sonnet.
+Buy a Sonnet card at your own risk!